Ravinayak07/reactJs/Notes.md

       }
 }
 ```
-2) Functional Components. ex:
+-
+2. **Functional Components** :
+- Syntax
 ```

 function App() {

+  //js and logic is written here

   return (
     <p>Hi!</p>

-    //both html and js here
+    //HTML and UI is written here
-    //here write UI and logic both

   );
 }

+```
-//components are generally functions only.
+- components are generally functions only.
 They are called components because they contain both html and js

-```
-Types of functional components:
+## Types of functional components:

-# Type 1:
+### Type 1:
 ```
 function Componentname() {
     //JS code will be here.
 We will be not making a separate file for js